Venezuela's Guaido backs easing U.S. sanctions as incentive for elections

 Maduro has said Washington’s sanctions are causing an economic crisis in Venezuela, which has some of the world’s largest oil reserves.
 His critics blame Venezuela’s economic troubles on long-term corruption, mismanagement and lack of investment.

-Sanctions imposed in 2019 included those on state oil company Petroleos de Venezuela, while other measures only affect high-ranking government officials such as Maduro, some of his ministers and members of the military’s high command, and include banning travel and freezing assets.

-Reporting by Sarah Kinosian; Editing by Jonathan Oatis, Alexander Smith and David Gregorio
+Reporting by Sarah Kinosian; Editing by Jonathan Oatis, Alexander Smith, David Gregorio and Toby Chopra

 Our Standards: The Thomson Reuters Trust Principles.